DouglasCruz912/DouglasCruz912/README.md

 - 👋 Hi, I’m Douglas José Cruz Barrios
-- 👀 I’m interested in websites
+- 👀 I’m interested in software developer
-- 🌱 I’m currently learning Django
+- 🌱 I’m currently learning django, springboot and laravel
-- 💞️ I’m looking to collaborate on Django
+- 💞️ I’m looking to collaborate on Backend Projects in Java PHP or Pyhton
 - 📫 How to reach me douglasjosecruzbarrios@gmail.com

 <!---